Introducing Major Food Allergens to your Infant

 • Crustacean Shellfish (shrimp, crab and lobster)

-Sesame allergy affects over 1 million Americans, prompting the passage of the FASTER (Food Allergy Safety, Treatment, Education, and Research) Act by Congress in April 2021.
-This makes sesame the ninth major food allergen.5,6
+*Sesame allergy affects over 1 million Americans, prompting the passage of the FASTER (Food Allergy Safety, Treatment, Education, and Research) Act by Congress in April 2021.
+Starting in January 2023 sesame seed was added to the list as the ninth major food allergenn.5,6

 When to introduce food allergens to your infant